jhunkeler/astroconda/source/installation.rst

 .. caution::

-    If you wish to install a mission-specific data processing environment, please `click here <releases.html>`_.
+    If you wish to install a copy of a mission-specific operational data processing environment, please `click here <releases.html>`_.

 Standard Installation (without IRAF)